Kaldoaivi Wilderness Area Trails

 Sevettijärvi - Opukasjärvi - Iisakkijärvi 19 km

 From its starting point at Sevettijärvi the trail leads through pine forests and along lake shores and river banks.
 Lake Sundeejärvi a long narrow lake can either be passed along its east side by hiking trail or along its west side by the ATV-track.
 Before arriving to Opukasjärvi hikers must cross the River Äylijoki either by wading or along a bridge built for ATVs.
 About 2 km on from Opukasjärvi there is a campfire site called Ylä 1.
 It is situated on the south bank of the River Näätämöjoki, 0,8 km up-stream from the hanging bridge.
 After crossing Näätämöjoki, a river known for its salmon, hikers come to the River Silisjoki.
-This river is crossed by wading or by boat, when waters are high.
+This river is crossed by wading or by boat, when waters are high (There are plastic slabs on both sides of the beach for boat crossings, where you can find boating vests for your use, please return the vests back to the box).
 The landscape is diverse: there are pine forests, barren fells, mires, cliff walls, rocky patches and small lakes.
 This section of the trail ends at Iisakkijärvi open wilderness hut.

 Iisakkijärvi - Huikinvárjohka, 9 km

 The fell birch forest is dotted with barren fells and small lakes and streams.
 Four kilometres north of Iisakkijärvi the trail reaches a crossroads.
 There are two route options from the crossroads; hikers can either continue north to Huikinvárjohka open wilderness hut or take the alternative route and head northeast to Rousajärvi open wilderness hut.
 It is a 5 km hike to both wilderness huts from the crossroads.